sib-swiss/rdf4j-readonly-sail/README.md

 Limits to the maximum number of open files should be quite high.
 At least 2 times the number of predicates multiplied by the number of expected datatypes.
 The memory overhead during building of the index is per predicate * cpu.
 Which is very noticable during e.g. wikidata indexing where there are many more predicates than the UniProtKB case.

+For wikidata loading a compressing filesystem such as ZFS is recommended.
+In which case use the '.none' temporary compression algorithm.

 # Querying